 The site forms part of an area of green space within the built up area which has amenity, recreational, and wildlife value.
-At its southern extremity, the site also experiences steep changes in topography and is highly prominent from surrounding views.
-There is a listed building within the south west of the wider open area which would likely be adverse effected by closely situated development.
-The development of the entirety of the triangle of green space found in this area for housing is not therefore suitable or supported.
+At its southern extremity, the site also experiences steep changes in topography and is highly prominent from surrounding viewpoints providing a break within the urban environment.
+There is a listed building within the south west of the wider open area which would likely to be adverse affected by new development if this was in close proximity to this designation.
+For these reasons, the development of the entirety of open land found in this area for housing is not considered suitable and is not therefore supported.

-Development within the lower, northern part of the site, closely related to existing housing to the north and west would be suitable.
+Development within the lower, northern part of part of this parcel is likely to be suitable and location for development.
 Such a development would not be prominent within the local landscape and would not result in the loss of significant amounts of informal open space.